sabirhusseinbalal/regression-error-analysis/README.md

 ## Models Used

-- Linear Regression
+- Linear
-- Decision Tree Regressor
+- Ridge
-- Random Forest Regressor
+- Lasso

 ## What This Project Does